 How Often Should You Wind Your Watch?

 Many people assume that since their watch is automatic, they don’t need to wind it.
 It is, in fact, true that you won’t need to do it every morning like you would a manual watch.
 However, if you want your watch running as accurately as possible, you should wind it manually at least once a month.
-Lucky for you, though, winding your watch isn’t anything too difficult and once you know how to do it, it is a fairly simple and easy task.
+Lucky for you, though, winding your watch isn’t anything too difficult and once you know how to do it, it’s a fairly simple and easy task.

 How to Get Your Watch Started